 Often asymptomatic, although vague abdominal pain has been reported.
 Hepatomegaly has been reported in a minority of patients.
 Elevated liver enzymes (such as AST/ALT) may be present, especially with NASH.

-The pathogenesis fo NAFLD is not well understood, but it has been associated with dysmetabolic conditions:
+The pathogenesis of NAFLD is not well understood, but it has been associated with dysmetabolic conditions:

 The role of imaging is to demonstrate fat deposition in the liver, determine if cirrhotic changes are present, and to exclude other possible diagnoses.
 For general features of fatty deposition in the liver, see diffuse hepatic steatosis.